Boston Library Consortium

-The Boston Library Consortium (BLC) is a library consortium based in the Boston area with 26 member institutions across New England.
+The Boston Library Consortium (BLC) is a library consortium based in the Boston metro area with 26 member institutions across New England.

 Membership and governance

 The Boston Library Consortium is a consortium of twenty-six institutions: sixteen in Massachusetts, five in Connecticut, one in New Hampshire, one in Rhode Island, and two in Vermont.
 The Internet Archive is an affiliate member.
 Member institutions represent a mixture of liberal arts colleges, research universities, public and private higher education institutions, special libraries, and public libraries.
 New members may join the BLC if they are based in the northeastern United States and if their application is approved by a two-thirds vote of the board of directors.
 The BLC is funded through membership dues.

 The BLC is administered by an Executive Director and governed by a board of directors.
 Each member institution of the BLC is represented on the Board by the chief librarian of its principal library.
 According to its bylaws, the consortium's purpose is "to share human and information resources so that the collective strengths support and advance the research and learning of the members’ constituents."